 The most salient data to understand the need for withdrawal management service is data from area hospital emergency departments.
 Valley View Hospital and Grand River Hospital District captured substance use data from emergency departments to the best of their ability to better understand the service needs.

-The facility was elevated to a medically managed withdrawal management (MMWM) setting for alcohol and other substances, which takes responsibility off hospitals for medical clearance.
+The new Glenwood Springs facility is a medically managed withdrawal management (MMWM) setting for alcohol and other substances.
+This takes responsibility off hospitals for medical clearance before a patient can be treated.